Facebook Logo

 Facebook Logo 2005-2015

 2005 became a turning point for the social network, reflected in its visualization.
-After acquiring the corresponding domain, the owners changed the emblem’s design, making it lighter and better.
-As a result, they removed the article “the” for easy readability, and the font was enlarged and made white so the word immediately caught the eye.
-Thus, “Facebook” increased in size, filling almost all the space on the blue field.
+After acquiring the domain, the owners redesigned the emblem, making it lighter and more effective.
+As a result, they removed the definite article “the” for readability, enlarged the font, and set it in white so the word immediately caught the eye.
+Thus, “Facebook” expanded, filling nearly the entire blue field.
 Since then, the branding has had a classic rectangular shape.

 2015 – today